-To draw a right angle, add these lines to the program (after creating bob and before calling wait\for\user):
+To draw a right angle, add these lines to the program (after creating bob and before calling wait_for_user):

 '''

 fd(bob, 100)

-lt(bob)
+rt(bob)

 fd(bob, 100)

 '''

 The first line tells bob to take 100 steps forward.
-The second line tells him to turn left.
+The second line tells him to turn right.

-When you run this program, you should see bob move east and then north, leaving two line segments behind.
+When you run this program, you should see bob move east and then south, leaving two line segments behind.